-Formerly known as food stamps, SNAP stands for Supplemental Nutrition Assistance Program, a federal government food-aid program that provides assistance to food-insecure individuals.
+SNAP (Supplemental Nutrition Assistance Program), formerly known as food stamps, is a federal government program that aids food insecure individuals.
 Eligibility for the program is based on household income, and the benefit amount also takes into account the number of people relying upon that income.
-Those enrolled in SNAP receive a monthly stipend loaded onto a payment card — much like a credit card.
-This stipend can be used to buy food products from most food retailers.
+Those approved for SNAP receive a monthly benefit loaded onto an EBT (Electronic Benefit Transfer) card.
+The EBT card works like a bank debit card and is for buying approved food items at grocery retailers.

 Wondering if you qualify for SNAP benefits?
 Fill out this short form or contact our SNAP Outreach team at snap@foodbanknwi.org or 219-980-1777, ext 306.